aarontran/g309.2-0.6/Notes.md

   Expect power law indices to differ slightly for MOS1/2, but they should not be far apart, so it simplifies fit to tie values together.
 * PNS003 filterwheel fit does NOT include OOT correction!

-1. check temporal variation of instrumental lines in (a) FWC data or (b) corner data from DB of public observations
+  This is OK, but just needs to be kept in mind.

+Resolved nagging questions:

+* SWCX cut using entire FOV + new point source mask: done 2016 Aug.
+30
+  Q: can we pick out SWCX emission by time cut on 0087940201 exposure?
+  Again, no (by-eye) difference visible in soft X-rays, looking at MOS1 alone.
+  It does look like 1st half of observation has more soft proton contamination, spectrum looks just barely harder @ high X-rays (maybe factor 2x or less)

+* Q: Is HD 119682 introducing light curve noise?
+  A: Maybe, but definitely not by factors of 10x.
+Variation is ~ factors of 2-3x (see: Torrejon+ 2015).
+And masking this source only removed ~3000 counts (10%) of the MOS1 spectrum.

-2. check surrounding observations for 0551000201 to see how stable (or not) the PN QPB is in time.
+* check surrounding observations for 0551000201 to see how stable (or not) the PN QPB is in time.
 If it looks stable we can use those obsids to extract PN corner spectra.
 If not, skip.

    Adjacent obsids are (searching revolutions 1691-1694):
    * 0554600401 (SGR 1806-20) -- PN full frame, good
        (2009-03-03 15:34:01 to 2009-03-04 02:54:15) -- 41ks
    * 0551851301 (RX J0647.7+7015) -- PN ext full frame, good
        (2009-03-04 05:03:54 to 2009-03-05 02:15:19) -- 76ks
-   * (before) 0552800201 (XTE J1810-197) -- PN large window
+   * 0552800201 (XTE J1810-197) -- PN large window
    * 0551000201 (2009-03-06 10:55:31 to 2009-03-07 02:50:01)
    * radzone
    * 0604940101 (CTA1) -- PN small window